 Happy Sunday everyone!
 I can’t believe it’s almost the end of July already… I should probably start adulting properly at some point soon!

 Anyway, this week I would like to talk about Morphe.
 We’ve all heard a lot of good things about them, especially on YouTube, and given how cheap they are, it’s hard to believe they’d actually be that good.
-So I thought I would order myself a set of ten deluxe brushes from them and see if they deserved all that attention.
+So I thought I would order myself a set of ten deluxe brushes from them and see if they deserved all that attention (now discontinued on Cult Beauty).

 First thing’s first though, a massive thank you and shout out to Cult Beauty for having one of the fastest delivery times I have ever seen.
 I ordered my brush set and a Pro Hygiene Collection Brush Cleaner late on Thursday night, and it arrived beautifully packaged first thing Saturday morning!
 Even more impressive when I got free shipping too!
 UK makeup junkies – Cult Beauty has a huge range of brands in cosmetics, skincare and health & wellbeing, that you might struggle to find here, so go check it out.